GIR-Bench: Versatile Benchmark for Generating Images with Reasoning: Experimental Results and Insights

 \subsection{Evaluation on Reasoning-Centric Text-to-Image Generation}

-We report results on GIR-Bench-T2I in Table~\ref{tab:t2i edit}.
-Overall, unified models outperform generation-only models, indicating that coupling understanding and generation yields measurable gains on reasoning-driven text-to-image generation.
+We report results on GIR-Bench-T2I in Table~\ref{tab:t2i edit}. {Unified models} outperform generation-only systems on reasoning-centric generation tasks, indicating that joint training across understanding and generation yields tangible benefits.
 Nevertheless, even the strongest proprietary models (\emph{i.e.,} GPT-Image-1 and Gemini-2.5-Flash-Image) are far from perfect, highlighting the limitations of current unified models in visual generation with reasoning.

 Specifically, for numerical reasoning, the highest score is just 0.362 with Gemini-2.5-Flash-Image, underscoring that models are largely unable to generate correct quantities when reasoning over implicit prompts.
 Among open-source unified models, BAGEL w/ CoT exhibits a substantial gain over its base counterpart (0.249 vs. 0.057), suggesting that explicit chain-of-thought helps transfer arithmetic constraints into the generative process.
 In spatial Layout, proprietary models again dominate, with Gemini-2.5-Flash-Image at 0.759.
 Within open-source unified models, BAGEL w/ CoT (0.448) outperforms Qwen-Image (0.368) and Ovis-U1 (0.356), indicating that explicit planning improves global arrangement beyond local object placement.
 For text rendering, under implicit descriptions, the performance gap between proprietary and open-source models is the most pronounced: GPT-Image-1 (0.813) and Gemini-2.5-Flash-Image (0.806) substantially outperform all others.
 While many models can render text reliably with explicit input text, they struggle to produce correct outputs when the target text must first be reasoned and then generated.
 Notably, BAGEL w/CoT does not improve over BAGEL (0.120 vs. 0.163), suggesting that current reasoning traces are not yet effectively grounded in the generation process, thereby reflecting the broader gap between reasoning and generation.
 We further provide qualitative analysis in Section~\ref{sec: case study}.